 - 1 new case in Lincoln County

-- A female in her 90s from Bernalillo County who was hospitalized, had underlying conditions and was a resident of the Village at Alameda facility in Albuquerque
+- A female in her 80s from Bernalillo County who had underlying conditions and was a resident of the Camino Healthcare facility in Albuquerque.

-- A female in her 90s from Colfax County who had underlying conditions.
+- A female in her 50s from McKinley County who was hospitalized and had underlying conditions.

-- A male in his 70s from San Juan County who was hospitalized and had underlying conditions.
+- A second male in his 70s from San Juan County who had underlying conditions.